API Security – A Guide for Every Tech Person

 So, in order to do the modification in the parameters, the attacker can manipulate the API and make any kind of changes, and get the user’s data quite effortlessly.

-Once the attacker gets access to hidden fields, he can easily do various kinds of experiments with it to see how the API responds.
+Once the attacker gets access to hidden fields, they can easily do various kinds of experiments with it to see how the API responds.

-Any web application that uses APIs to communicate with the other web applications have different types of HTTP methods.
+Any web application that uses APIs to communicate with other web applications has different types of HTTP methods.

 With the assistance of these HTTPS methods, the web application’s server stores, deletes, and retrieves data whenever required.

-However, if the HTTP is not supported by the server, you will get an error in response but this is a rare case.
+However, if HTTP is not supported by the server, you will get an error in response, but this is a rare case.
 But this really means that the api and the web application both are vulnerable.

 Also Read: What is Clickjacking , It’s Types and How to Prevent It?